MegNaira/NumericalAnalysisCDT/README.md

 Folder "AssignmentPart2" containts the work for the second part, with a code that computes the pollutant spread over Reading from a fire in Southampton, in the static diffusive case (for now).

+The rest of the repository contains excercises and extra codes.

 ## Author
 Arianna Ferrotti [email here](mailto:a.ferrotti@soton.ac.uk)